 - Request Information

-- DurationOne semester full-time or up to three semesters part-time.
+- DurationOne semester full-time or up to two years part-time.

 - Structure3 standard postgraduate units

-- Admission CriteriaSuccessful completion of an undergraduate degree in theology, or an approved equivalent.
+- Admission CriteriaSuccessful completion of an undergraduate degree, or an approved equivalent.

 The Graduate Certificate in Research Methodology is an AQF Level 8 Award.
 It is